How can we help you today?

 Is it free to sell on eBay?

-No, its not entirely free.
+No, it’s not entirely free.
 While you get a certain number of “zero insertion fee” listings each month (250 for casual sellers), eBay charges a Final Value Fee once your item sells.
-This fee is a percentage of the total sale price, including the item, shipping, and sales tax.
+This fee is a percentage of the total sale price, including the item and shipping.

 What is the cheapest way to sell on eBay?